grammyjs/website/site/docs/plugins/session.md

 When you are running your bot on webhooks, you should avoid using the option `getSessionKey`.
 Telegram sends webhooks sequentially per chat, so the default session key resolver is the only implementation that guarantees not to cause data loss.

-If you must use the option (which is of course still possible), you should know what you are doing.
+If you must use the option (which is, of course, still possible), you should know what you are doing.
 Make sure you understand the consequences of this configuration by reading [this](../guide/deployment-types.md) article and especially [this](./runner.md#sequential-processing-where-necessary) one.
 :::